thin-edge/thin-edge.io/docs/src/start/software-management.md

 description: Manage the software on your devices from Cumulocity cloud
 ---

-# Manage the software on your devices from Cumulocity cloud

 This document describes how to manage the software modules that are installed on a %%te%% device from the cloud using the **software management** feature of %%te%%.